 To do this, all you need is:

 - Green stones (I got a little bag from Walmart for a couple dollars.
 In the floral/vase section.
 Or grab some off Amazon.)

 I hung big blankets between the kitchen island and the counter.
 You could also use kitchen chairs to hang the blankets between, couches, kitchen table, etc. I spread out and easily-hid lots of these green gemstones throughout the man-made tunnel.
 Then we turned all the lights out and the kids got flashlights to go mine for emeralds in the Colombian tunnel!

 They came out and were studying their emeralds.
 They had a lot of fun with this activity.

 How to Play Tejo- the Safe Way

-This was probably among the most fun facts about Colombia for kids in my house as we got to play and make a little bit of a mess.
+This was probably among the most fun facts about Colombia for kids, learning about Tejo.
+We took the opportunity to make a small mess and experience a safe game for ourselves.